 Getting electric shocks unexpectedly is no fun at all, especially not when it has to do with working (or playing) with microphones.
-As a guitarist, I’ve experienced electrical shocks in multiple venues when touching the mic and guitar strings at the same time.
-These shocks could potentially be lethal, and so I’ve done some research on the topic and am here to provide some insights to you.
+As a guitarist, I've experienced electrical shocks in multiple venues when touching the mic and guitar strings at the same time.
+These shocks could potentially be lethal, so I've researched the topic and am here to provide some insights to you.

 Because of the serious nature of this post, I will try to be as clear as possible when sharing the information I've researched.

 DISCLAIMER: NOTE THAT THIS BLOG POST IS ONLY TO HELP PROVIDE YOU WITH INFORMATION.
 I AM NOT AN ELECTRICIAN.
 IF YOU ARE HAVING ISSUES WITH ELECTRICAL SHOCKS OF ANY KIND, PLEASE CONSULT A PROFESSIONAL ELECTRICIAN.

 Why Do I Get An Electrical Shock When I Touch My Microphone?

 Electrical shocks happen when a sufficient current at a high enough voltage travels through our bodies.
 So let's think of a situation where an external electrical current would flow through our bodies when we touch a microphone.

 This electrical shock happens when your body becomes the “shortest path” for the electrical current to get to ground.
 If all the electrical equipment is grounded properly, there shouldn't be a situation where you're the shortest path to ground.

 However, sometimes audio equipment can be faulty.
 Other times it's the AC power outlets that may have grounding issues.